Austin Live Music & Nightlife Guide

 Top Spots: Continental Club, Guero’s Taco Bar, and Saxon Pub

-The East Austin Entertainment District, covering Sixth Street east of I-35, offers a quirky and relaxed alternative to crowded Sixth Street.
+The East Austin area of town, covering Sixth Street east of I-35, offers a quirky and relaxed alternative to crowded Sixth Street.
 Find a cozy spot in a coffee shop or the outdoor patio of a bar and nurse a drink of your choice, then order something delicious from a food truck.
 Don’t miss the graffiti-style murals spread throughout the district.

 What You’ll Find: Bars, Coffee Shops, Live Music, Murals, and Restaurants

-Top Spots: East Side Showroom, Shangri La, The White Horse, and The Liberty
+Top Spots: Stay Gold, Shangri La, The White Horse, and The Liberty

 West Sixth Street

-Austin’s West Sixth Street District is where young 20- and 30-somethings go after they graduate from college.
+Austin’s West Sixth Street District is where young 20- and 30-somethings go.
 Retaining its fun and youthful vibe but with a dash of sophistication, it’s a fine alternative if you’d rather avoid Sixth Street’s crowds.
-Along with the nighttime hangouts, the area has a diverse selection of restaurants for you to choose from, including everything from a salad shop and Latin cuisine to an ale house and good old-fashioned American fare.
+Along with the night time hangouts, the area has a diverse selection of restaurants for you to choose from, including everything from a sandwich shop and Latin cuisine to a 24 hour diner and fine southern fare.

 What You’ll Find: Bars, Craft Beer, Restaurants, and Live Music

-Tucked away on the eastern bank of the Colorado River just a few blocks from Sixth Street is Rainey Street.
+Tucked away on the eastern bank of Lady Bird Lake just a few blocks from Sixth Street is Rainey Street.
 Upscale bars serving craft brews and a wide range of high-end restaurants sit within and among historic homes, giving the whole district an easygoing charm.